 - It is important to continuously communicate with healthcare professionals trained in the management of concussion during the recovery period

-- After sustaining a concussion it is very important to avoid any activity that places the student at risk of sustaining another concussion
+- After sustaining a concussion, it is very important to avoid any activity that places students at risk of sustaining another concussion

 Total cognitive and physical rest, also called the complete rest phase, is the first step in the recovery plan.
 This should last for three days or less if the student is symptom free for 24 hours.
 Activities that should be avoided include cell phone use (including texting), computer use, and video games.
 Activities that can be done include yoga, light meditation, light stretching activities, and breathing exercises.

 Light thinking activities are the second step in the recovery plan.
 Activities that are appropriate include listening to music that is calm and relaxing and playing familiar games.
 Activities that were mentioned in the complete rest phase may be expanded upon (yoga, meditation, stretching exercises, and breathing activities).